 Have you lost gym motivation?
 Let’s face it, even for the most motivated of us, working out can sometimes feel impossible.
 From getting to the gym to staying there — the struggle is real!
 Whenever you are just not in the mood to hit the treadmill, you can count on an epic playlist to give you workout motivation.
+Music really has the power to motivate.
 So, if you’ve grown tired of your playlist, now’s the time to change the beat to get motivated.

 Why You Need a Good Workout Playlist

 What you listen to while working out is the key to fitness motivation.
 That’s why Zumba and Soulcycle are so popular.
 It’s all about the music.
 A great workout playlist can give you the extra workout motivation that you need to get through even the toughest HIIT-sessions.
 It can help you push past those physical and mental roadblocks that keep you in a plateau.
 A killer playlist also allows you to take a mental break while working up a sweat.
 This can be so helpful after a hectic day at work.

 Need more reasons to change up your playlist?
 Here’s a science-backed one — research has shown that the right songs can make a workout seem easier.
 High-tempo music that has at least 170 beats per minute (BPM) can help increase the cardiovascular benefits of a workout while making the workout seem easier, according to research published in Frontiers in Psychology.

 Another study found that the right music boosts positive emotions about working out too, which is something that can keep you motivated to keep coming back to the gym.

 How To Put Together a Great Playlist for the Gym

 Here are some pointers to help you craft the perfect workout playlist.
 Try choosing songs that have: